 When people think of propagation, the inclination is always to take cuttings during the active growing season.
-And while that’s a great option for most plants (since you should be regularly pruning and trimming during this time, anyway), some are best propagated in the fall—and for a variety of reasons.
-Whether it’s an ideal time for them, while others simply may not survive for propagation in the spring.
+That’s a great option for most plants, especially since you should be pruning them during this season, but some are best propagated in the fall.
+Some plants should be propagated in the fall because it is an ideal time for them, while others simply may not survive for propagation in the spring.
 No matter the reason, here is what you need to know about propagating in the fall.

 Pros of propagation: